Live Firing Of The New Carl-Gustaf M4 In The United Kingdom

 a building nearby.
 The patrol returned fire, destroying the enemy position using the HEDP 502 round set to delay mode.
 A further two enemy positions – this time entrenched outside the effective range of small-arms – were neutralised in less than 60 seconds using four rounds of HE441D rounds set to airburst above their trenches.

 The gunner then moved into another firing location without his assistant gunner and fired two more rounds to demonstrate the Carl-Gustaf’s single soldier operation capability.
 Finally, two smoke rounds were fired to support the team’s withdrawal from their position.

-“The Carl-Gustaf is a unique support weapon in that it allows a unit that has come under enemy fire to not only suppress the enemy, but successfully end the engagement with a very limited number of rounds,” said Anders Haster, Director of Business Management for the Ground Combat business unit within Saab's Dynamics business area.
+“The Carl-Gustaf is a unique support weapon in that it allows a unit that has come under enemy fire to not only suppress the enemy, but successfully end the engagement with a very limited number of rounds”, says Anders Haster, Director Business Management, at business unit Ground Combat within business area Dynamics.

 “As the new M4 is qualified to be carried and transported loaded, the reaction time is extremely short.
-You can basically return fire instantaneously,” said Haster.
+You can basically return fire instantaneously,” says Haster.

 The Carl-Gustaf is a world-leading weapon system within the support weapon category.
-It has been constantly modernized and enhanced to meet users’ changing needs.
-The latest version, the Carl-Gustaf M4, reduces the weight from 22 lbs to less than 15.5 lbs.
+It has been constantly modernised and enhanced to meet users’ changing needs.
+The latest version, the Carl-Gustaf M4, reduces the weight from 10 kg to less than 7 kg.
 Carl-Gustaf is a battle-winning system for soldiers operating in demanding environments.

 For further information, please contact: